Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 58 (5-11-18) (Still!)Launching into ML on GCP
 - Made UI improvements to the Social Network
 - Learnt more about operationalizing ML models for production using the Google Cloud Platform

+### Day 59 (6-11-18) Completed Launching into ML
+- Awaiting the scholarship confirmation.
+I just about finished the content in the course from Coursera
+- Working on the site page for GenomicsAI

+### Day 60 (7-11-18) Comparing AWS and GCP
+- Exploring AWS ML APIs as compared to GCP's ML APIs
+- Buying parts for my Deep Learning rig.
+Got a GTX 1080 and an 8Th gen Intel i7 processor.
+Need to save up and buy the rest of the parts!